Timothy Holder, MD, FAAFP

 Practicing Since: 1990

 “I really enjoy seeing the idea of patient-centered care lived out on a daily basis.
-It is a pleasure to work with a committed and compassionate team who puts the needs of our patients first each and every day,” says Dr. Timothy Holder, internist and quality of life physician at CTCA at Southwestern Regional Medical Center.
+It is a pleasure to work with a committed and compassionate team who puts the needs of our patients first each and every day,” says Dr. Timothy Holder, Medical Director of Supportive Care and Survivorship at CTCA at Southwestern Regional Medical Center.

 Board certified in Hospice and Palliative Medicine and Family Medicine, Dr. Holder has over 20 years of experience in hospice and palliative medicine/symptom control and management.